 Horses in heraldry

-Horse were the third most popular choice for a a symbol to incorporate into a coat of arms design.
-Mostly, this was because respondants loved their pets.
+Horse were the third most popular choice for a a symbol to incorporate into a design.
+Mostly, this was because respondents loved their pets.
 However in heraldry, the horse is a very popular choice for a design on a coat of arms.
 Horses are considered very spirited, powerful and beautiful animals.
 They were thought of like brave warriors: highly skilled fighters who loved victory and were miserable when conquered.
 The horse signifies readiness to act for one’s country.
 In heraldry, it is also a symbol of speed, intellect and virility.
 As a result the horse will be found in arms as rampant or salient (in a fighting position), courant (running), as well as passant (walking) and trotting.
 It may be drawn saddled and bridled, with a rider or without.
 Horses are also often found as supporters of a crest.

 And some of the other ideas!

 It has to be said that many comments had been very well-considered, and we had a wide range of ideas for coat of arms designs, and suitable symbolism to reflect the bearer.
 These ranged form hyenas, budgies, monkeys and cows, to whales tortoises, giraffes and orangutans.
-It seems that people are keen to express their individuality through heraldry, and this exercise has been a fun way of allowing people to express symbolic ideas for their own coat of arms design.
+It seems that people are keen to express their individuality through heraldry, and this exercise has been a fun way of allowing people to express symbolic ideas for their design.